aburch/simutrans/documentation/OTRP_information_en.md

 Most of these are stored in the game.
 - **citycar_max_look_forward** : define the distance for which citycars determine their route.
 - **citycar_route_weight_crowded**, **citycar_route_weight_vacant**, **citycar_route_weight_speed** : parameters for calculating citycars' route.
+- **advance_to_end** : When this is true, trains always advance to the end of the platform.
+When false, trains stops at designated position as long as the platform covers the entire convoy.
+Default is true, that is same as simutrans standard.

 # Compatibility
 ## Compatibility of Add-ons